Updated: May 23

 Traditional Mosquito Control

-The fogger was effective, however the vaporized pesticide I'm sure left very little other creatures alive as well, including any bees.
+The fogger was effective; however, the vaporized pesticide, I'm sure, left very few other creatures alive as well, including any bees.
 Pesticides are a major concern for any bee colony or beekeeper.
-The most commonly used pesticide/ insecticide in home gardens, farms, school yards, parks and urban landscapes – are a class of chemicals called neonicotinoids.
+The most commonly used pesticide/ insecticide in home gardens, farms, schoolyards, parks, and urban landscapes – is a class of chemicals called neonicotinoids.

-Avoiding neonicotinoids all together and adopting a more organic or proactive approach to controlling pests and insects will better help keep an intact eco system while also protecting insects that are not doing any damage and likely helping your crops, yards, or similar.
+Avoiding neonicotinoids altogether and adopting a more organic or proactive approach to controlling pests and insects will better help keep an intact ecosystem while also protecting insects that are not doing any damage and likely helping your crops, yards, or similar.

-As with all pest management control, ALWAYS refer to the manufacturers doses and application requirements.
-In many cases, failure to adhere to the labels doses and application instructions is a violation of Federal and State laws.
-If you have any questions always contact the manufacturer for instructions.
+As with all pest management control, ALWAYS refer to the manufacturers' doses and application requirements.
+In many cases, failure to adhere to the labels' doses and application instructions violates Federal and State laws.
+If you have any questions, always contact the manufacturer for instructions.

 Preventing Mosquitos From Breeding

 The best thing you can do is to eliminate areas where mosquitos breed, like standing water.
-It doesn't take much water for there to be an excellent breeding ground for hundreds if not thousands of mosquito larva.
-It only takes around 8 days for an egg to emerge into an adult mosquito from water to flight.
-So making sure there is no standing water for 5-8 days will play an important role in reducing local mosquito population.
+It doesn't take much water for an excellent breeding ground for hundreds, if not thousands of mosquito larvae.
+It only takes 8 days for an egg to emerge into an adult mosquito from water to flight.
+So ensuring there is no standing water for 5-8 days will play an important role in reducing the local mosquito population.
 Common places that mosquitos hatch from around the house:

-Pools or Ponds around the house- Note treated pools are not an environment mosquitos can survive
+Pools or Ponds around the house- Note that treated pools are not an environment mosquitos can survive

 One way to keep those ponds and rain barrels without contributing to the mosquito population is to use these Mosquito Dunks.
 The active ingredient in mosquito dunks as (quoting an entomologist with the New Mexico State U extension) "Bacillus thuringiensis israelensis kills aquatic flies (mosquitos) larvae but not other insects" (or anything else, apparently).
-Simply placing the dunks in ponds, rain barrels or similar (using the manufactures suggested dose and applications of course) will prevent mosquito larvae from surviving.
+Placing the dunks in ponds, rain barrels, or similar (using the manufacturer's suggested dose and applications of course) will prevent mosquito larvae from surviving.

-As we are looking to manage pests we need to always keep in mind its overall effect within the local eco system.
+As we are looking to manage pests, we need to always keep in mind their overall effect on the local ecosystem.
 I like to use Beyond Pesticides as a good resource when I have any questions or need help with solutions to pests in my garden.
-We often have our hosts for our host a hives product call and ask us if they have any questions and we are often referring them to beyond pesticides as a good resource or to use the products above for controlling mosquitos or similar.
+We often have our hosts for our host a hives product call and ask us if they have any questions, and we are often referring them to beyond pesticides as a good resource or to use the products above for controlling mosquitos or similar.